gumimimichan-LC/homelab/Laptop Homelab Stack/Network-Discovery-Traffic-Analysis/readme.md

 HTTPS → 443

 #### Capture Interfaces:
-Wi-Fi Ethernet, depending on what you want to inspect.
+Wi-Fi/Ethernet, depending on what you want to inspect.

 ---